 Not far from the caff on the path to the sea past where the sand martins live, at least a dozen hardcore birders.

-Now, we're quite casual about all this business but these chaps had been here since 5 AM.
-You might well ask why, so why not ask?
+Now, we're quite casual about all of this business but these chaps had been here since 5 AM.
+You might well ask why, so why not ask why?

 There's only a wryneck in town, you know, the small migrating member of the woodpecker family of which there's estimated to be a single breeding pair in the UK?
 How easy a simple 'There it is look!' and then run off giggling?

-Some godwits here, bar-tailed, of course, probably, the black-tailed only slightly easier to spot, as you know.
+Some godwits here, bar-tailed, of course, probably, the black-tailed slightly harder to spot, as you know.

 On the second visit to Minsmere, a red-necked phalarope, not shown, had set up home not far from here.
 The hardcorers were out again, only this time in waders, needy and resting.